p3nt4/Invoke-SocksProxy/README.md

 # Invoke-SocksProxy
-Creates a local or "reverse" Socks proxy using powershell, that can go through system proxies.
+Creates a local or "reverse" Socks proxy using powershell.

-Supports both Socks4 and Socks5 connections.
+The local proxy is a simple Socks 4/5 proxy.

+The reverse proxy creates a tcp tunnel by initiating outbond SSL connections that can go through the system's proxy.
+The tunnel can then be used as a socks proxy on the remote host to pivot into the local host's network.

 # Examples